raymondchen625/raymondchen625.github.io/_posts/2021-05-19-home-office.markdown

 The dongo provided by my company is really good.
 It has an RJ-45 port, which is connected to my powerline adapter to get stable wired Internet connection.
 There is a USB-C power input, HDMI and USB-A port of course.
 I only need to unplug one connector if I need to take the MacBook to somewhere else.

 My old Insignia monitor has an audio output.
-I thought it was useless but now it becomes pretty useful.
+I had thought it was useless but now it becomes pretty useful.
 I don't have to connect the audio cable to my MacBook directly.
 I connect it to my old monitor.
 One less cable to unplug.

-Because I put my macbook on my left side, sometimes it feels weird when audio always comes from my left.
-So I use my old small Logitech speacker to solve the problem.
-There is a audio output on that speacker.
-When I need good audio quality, I plug in the cable connected to a sound bar with bass booster.
+Because I put my macbook on my left side, sometimes it feels weird when audio comes from my left.
+So I use my old small Logitech speakers to solve the problem.
+There is an audio output on one of the speakers.
+When I need good audio quality, I plug in the cable connected to an old sound bar with bass booster.

-Insinia monitor, Logitec speaker and the sound bar are all old equipments, which I hadn't used for a long time.
+The Insignia monitor, Logitec speakers and the sound bar are all old equipments, which I hadn't used for a long time.
 It's great to revive them!

-I connect both an HDMI cable and a DP cable to my new monitor.
+I connect both an HDMI and a DP cables to my new monitor.
 I could use it for my personal MacBook if I want.

 There are more minor improvments.
 I think it's an iterative process.
 I need to work for a few weeks then figure out what else can be improved.